Introduction

 (chin, arm, nose, etc)

-"Can Walter find a way to hang on two different joints of your body at the same time?"
+"Can Walter find a way to hang on two different joints of your

 (elbow and knee, neck and shoulder, ankle and wrist)